SiRi13/CarND-Vehicle-Detection/writeup.md

 ![alt text][test2]
 ![alt text][test6]

 To improve performance I tried to compute the HoG features only once per image but did not succeed.
-But reducing the sliding window sizes to one instead of three
+Instead I reduced the sliding window sizes to one instead of three different sizes which improved speed a little.

 ---